halisyilboga/Advanced-Lane-Detection/README.md

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Example image of your result plotted back down onto the road such that the lane area is identified clearly.